dokryconn/Dokters-Prescription/README.md

 You can also use the `Dok’s Rx Guide.xls` spreadsheet file as a template to track any specific changes that you have made while editing the script.

-This script is **100% free** for all to use, manipulate, distribute, and/or incinerate.
-I am a beginner with the Autohotkey language but it is a lot of fun creating shortcuts and enhancing the overall system experience.
+This script is **100% free** for all to use, manipulate, distribute, and/or incinerate but I have included a link for donations below - if you find that `Dokter's Prescription` is useful for you.

 Peace,